Akira Nishikiyama: Creation and development

 Nishikiyama has a tattoo on his back of a koi, a type of Asian carp which symbolizes strength and bravery and alludes to his namesake.
 The carp is closely connected to the dragon, based on the Chinese mythological tale of carps leaping over the Dragon Gate.
 According to the legend, carp that swim up the Yellow River in China and leap over a legendary waterfall known as the "Dragon's Gate" are transformed into dragons.
 This piece is done in the nukibori style, which means it does not have a background like Kiryu's dragon tattoo.
 The design shows an ascending koi, which thematically underscores the character and his relationship to Kiryu in the Yakuza storyline.
-Red and black are considered two of Japanese tattooing's traditional colors, which is intended to make Nishiki's tattoo especially striking.
+Red and black are considered two of Japanese tattooing's traditional colors, which is intended to make Nishikiyama's tattoo especially striking.
 In the past prior to the widespread use of safer synthetic inks, the color red was considered to be especially macho in Japanese tattooing because of the harmful pigments it may have contained.

-Nishiki's English voice actor, Michael Rosenbaum, was offered the role by a producer who had worked with Rosenbaum for the video game Gladius, and he was shown a completed version of the game for his consideration prior to joining the project.
+Nishikiyama's English voice actor, Michael Rosenbaum, was offered the role by a producer who had worked with Rosenbaum for the video game Gladius, and he was shown a completed version of the game for his consideration prior to joining the project.
 During an interview, he described Yakuza as "a little movie" and the kind of game that appeals to him, which motivates him to put in the effort for a good performance.
 He noted that recording sessions would last up to four or five hours long with a lot of dialogue to go through, hence it is not possible to do them together with other cast members in the studio due to the length of time required.

-For the remake of the first Yakuza game, Yakuza Kiwami, a major theme presented by the developers of the Yakuza franchise was whether Nishiki was fated to betray Kiryu or whether he is simply a victim of circumstance.
+For the remake of the first Yakuza game, Yakuza Kiwami, a major theme presented by the developers of the Yakuza franchise was whether Nishikiyama was fated to betray Kiryu or whether he is simply a victim of circumstance.
 Sega aimed to show the reasonings behind Nishikiyama's corruption due to how he changes from Kiryu's sworn brother to a calculating and cruel mafioso.
 The character's Japanese voice actor, Kazuhiro Nakaya, noted that after reading the script for Kiwami, it was so rough on him that he felt like not reading any scripts for a while.